I-lost-everytime/summer-of-bitcoin-prs/README.md

 - **PR_LINK:** https://github.com/getAlby/hub/pull/1992
 - **STATUS:** Closed
-- **PROBLEM:** Accessibility semantics were implemented at the wrong abstraction level.
+- **PROBLEM:** Accessibility semantics were initially implemented at an inappropriate abstraction level, increasing complexity and making the solution harder to maintain across the component system.
-- **SOLUTION:** PR closed after maintainer feedback; learnings documented.
+- **SOLUTION:** Closed the PR after maintainer feedback, documented the learnings, and adjusted the approach in subsequent accessibility-focused contributions to apply semantics at the correct layer.
 - **TECH:** TypeScript, React, shadcn/ui
 - **SCOPE:** Learning